BDC Hamburger Icon

 Alternatives to Follett’s management theory

 While Follett remains an influential figure in management theory, she is not the only authority that contemporary managers draw on when looking into the best way to organize workplaces.
-Here are four other management theories for your business to explore.
+Here are five other popular management theories for your business to explore.

 Weber management theory explained